vpalazhica/katacoda-scenarios/portworx-volumes/step1.md

 `ssh -o strictHostKeyChecking=no node01 pxctl status`{{execute}}

->>Q2: What is the version of Kubernetes installed in this environment? << () 2.0
+>>Q2: What is the version of Portworx installed in this environment? << () 2.0
 (*) 2.2
 () 1.1